Intel to create 1,600 Irish jobs under global expansion plan

 “This investment is designed to bring Intel’s latest generation 7nm process technology to the region and expand our manufacturing operations.
 It will also drive economic growth in the region,” he wrote in a post published online.

-Planning documents indicating the likely scale of the job creation were submitted in early 2019 and Intel subsequently received approval to extend its facility from An Bord Pleanála.
+Planning documents indicating the likely scale of the job creation now confirmed by Intel were submitted in early 2019 and Intel subsequently received approval to extend its facility from An Bord Pleanála.
 However, a legal challenge was then brought by a local landowner and a full hearing of the case is not expected until later this year.

 Mr Sinnott wrote that Intel had “a shared ambition with the EU to deliver state-of-the-art semiconductor technology to Europe and create a more geographically balanced manufacturing capacity”.